 Try to pick a vet that is located close to your home, so that you won’t have to travel very far for visits.
 There are a number of online veterinarian finders, but you can also find a good vet by talking to other owners at the local dog park or by speaking with the breeder or shelter from whom you acquired your new dog.

-Crates are not only helpful during the house-breaking process, they’ll give you an easy way to keep your dog safe when you can’t directly supervise him.
+Crates are not only helpful during the house-breaking process, but they’ll also give you an easy way to keep your big dog safe when you can’t directly supervise him.
 They also provide a convenient “den” in which your dog can hang out when he needs a little peace and quiet.

 Don’t make the mistake of purchasing a small crate for your soon-to-be big dog.
 Instead, select a crate that will be appropriate for your dog’s adult size.
 Just use dividers to scale down the amount of space provided while your pet is young.

-All dogs need a comfortable mattress or bed, and because large breeds are often susceptible to hip and joint problems, it is wise to select an orthopedic mattress, which will cradle and support his body.
+All dogs need a comfortable mattress or bed, and because large breeds are often susceptible to hip and joint problems, it is wise to select an orthopedic dog bed, which will cradle and support his body.

 Dogs of all ages need a few good toys to exercise their chewing instincts and help keep them occupied when they’re bored.
 And toys are especially important for puppies, who need to be able to chew on things when they’re teething.

 You’ll end up buying quite a bit of food for your new pet over time, so it is not only important to find one that provides the kind of nutrition you want, but also one that provides good value for your dollar.

-Have you added a great dog to your family?
+Have you added one of the best big dogs for kids from our list to your family?
 We’d love to hear all about him or her.
-Let us know what large breed you found to work best for your family and what characteristics were most important to you.
+Let us know what large dog breed you found to work best for your family and what characteristics were most important to you.

 Let us know about your experiences in the comments below.